lazydogonline/snapcarb.app/README.md

 **The Ultimate AI-Powered Health & Nutrition Tracking App**

+## 📄 **License**

+**SnapCarb © 2025.
+Licensed under GNU AGPLv3.**

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+**Commercial use without permission is prohibited.** Anyone who uses, modifies, or distributes this code must also make their derivative work open-source under the same license.

+For full license details, see [LICENSE](LICENSE) file.

 A revolutionary cross-platform mobile app built with React Native and Expo, designed to be your personal health companion for Dr. William Davis's Infinite Health program.
 Now with cutting-edge AI technology, advanced analytics, and intelligent insights.

 ## ✨ **What Makes SnapCarb Superior**